SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 ### Custom Metadata for Field Mapping
 By default there are standard fields that are mapped from the registration record and written to the Contact record when a match is found.
 See "Field Values Automatically Added to Contacts when Matching Rule Creates New Contact" section for details.
 In addition to this, ummit Events allows custom field mapping between the registration and the Contact record.
 These mappings define how data flows from Summit Event to Salesforce.

-To map additional feilds follow these steps:
+Map additional feilds using Custom Metadata follow these steps:
 1. In setup, search for and select Custom Metadata Types.
 2. Click on the Label "Summit Events Contact Matching Mapping".
 3. Next, click on the Manage Summit Event Contact Matching Mappings button.